criticalhop/kalc/README.md

 ## Autopilot

 `kalc` can optimize your cluster in background, gradually increasing reliability by rebalancing and reducing cost by freeing nodes with low utilization.
+You can run `kalc-optimize` as a cron job, wait for X minutes and then run the most recent generated script file.

 # Architecture